List of American Girl characters: Melody Ellison

-Melody Ellison is a nine-year-old girl living with her family in Detroit, Michigan, during the civil rights movement in the early 1960s.
+Melody Ellison (born January 1, 1954) is the fifteenth historical character and was released in 2016.
+She is a nine-year-old girl living with her family in Detroit, Michigan, during the civil rights movement in the early 1960s.
 Her parents are Will, who works in an auto assembly line, and Frances.
 Frances' parents (Melody's grandparents) are Frank Porter, a florist; and "Big Momma" Porter, who teaches piano and voice.
 Melody's older brother, Dwayne, wants to be a Motown singer; her oldest sister, Yvonne, is a student at Tuskegee University; her sister, Lila, is in middle school and lives at home.

 In her character's first book, No Ordinary Sound, Melody's cousins move to Detroit from Alabama; this is when Melody learns more of racial prejudice.
 When the 16th Street Baptist Church bombing occurs, Melody becomes fearful of going into her church, because the four little girls were in their church when they died.
 In time, Melody overcomes her fear.

 The first book was released in January 2016, although the doll wasn't released until summer 2016; a preview of the Melody doll was aired in CBS News in February 2016.
-The book's advisory board included: JoAnn Watson, NAACP executive committee member; Gloria House, professor of African American Studies at the University of Michigan, Dearborn; Thomas Sugrue, professor of history at New York University; and the late Julian Bond, former NAACP chairman.
+The book's advisory board included: JoAnn Watson, NAACP executive committee member; Gloria House, professor of African American Studies at the University of Michigan, Dearborn; Thomas Sugrue, professor of history at New York University; Rebecca de Schweinitz, professor of history at Brigham Young University; and the late Julian Bond, former NAACP chairman.

 A live-action web special based on her stories entitled Melody, 1963: Love Has to Win, an American Girl Story was released by Amazon Studios, starring Marsai Martin as the title character.
 Melody is the third African American character made by American Girl, the first being Addy and the second being Cecile.

 Julie Albright

-Julie Albright is a 9-year-old girl growing up in San Francisco, California in 1974–75.
-Her six book series, written by Megan McDonald and illustrated by Robert Hunt, focuses on various changes and societal upheavals in American society during that time period: divorce, feminism, gender equality in school sports, environmentalism, and the disability rights movement.
+Julie Albright (born May 1, 1966) is the ninth historical character.
+She is a 9-year-old girl growing up in San Francisco, California, in 1974–75.
+Her six-book series, written by Megan McDonald and illustrated by Robert Hunt, focuses on various changes and societal upheavals in American society during that time period: divorce, feminism, gender equality in school sports, environmentalism, and the disability rights movement.
 The America's Bicentennial celebration is also emphasized later in the series.
-Julie was released September 10, 2007 and is the first character portrayed from a divorced family by American Girl.
-In 2008, Elaine Goldsmith-Thomas reported that she was outlining a movie proposal based on Julie's story In December 2009, Julie: An American Girl Musical was officially announced as a planned theatrical release; as of 2015, little, if any, development has been made over the musical.
+Julie was released September 10, 2007, and is the first character portrayed from a divorced family by American Girl.
+In 2008, Elaine Goldsmith-Thomas reported that she was outlining a movie proposal based on Julie's story.
+In December 2009, Julie: An American Girl Musical was officially announced as a planned theatrical release; as of 2015, the musical has remained in development limbo.
 In lieu of this, a short independent film was uploaded on American Girl's YouTube account, starring Jolie Ledford in the title role.